tombatossals/luci-app-vpnc/README.md

 * Update the list of packages with the new repository
 * Search & Install the package "luci-app-vpnc"
 * A new Tab Section "Services" will appear on your LuCI interface, go there and you will see the "VPNC" configuration section.
-* The configuration usage is pretty self-explainatory.
+* The configuration usage is pretty self-explanatory.

 ![Update repository package list](https://raw.github.com/tombatossals/luci-app-vpnc/master/images/vpnc01.png)